programminghistorian/jekyll/en/lessons/teach-history-and-languages-with-strategy-game.md

 difficulty: 2
 activity: transforming
 topics: [creative-coding, mapping]
-abstract: This lesson shows how to prepare a geographically accurate historical battle scene in the free and open source computer game 0 A.D.
-It presents a multisensory, project-based environment for teaching or learning ancient history and pre-modern languages.
+abstract: This lesson demonstrates how to prepare a geographically accurate historical battle scene in the free and open source computer game 0&#x0338; A.D.
+You will learn to use a multisensory, interactive environment for teaching or learning ancient history and pre-modern languages.
 avatar_alt: Ancient Roman mosaic depicting several men in togas learning under a tree.
 doi: 10.46430/phen0127
 ---